-Class relations hasProductionDevice The ProductionDevice used for the creation of the MediaResource hasSource The relation to a MediaResource acting as a source of the MediaResource .
-E.g. an analogue tape that is the source of a file hasTrack The relation to the Tracks that the MediaResource are divided into.
-Instantiates Relation to the EditorialObject that describes the MediaResource. isCommissionedBy The Contract through which the creation of the MediaResource has been commissioned.
-Etc. Other class relationships can be associated with a MediaResource .
+Class relations hasSource The relation to a MediaResource acting as a source of the MediaResource .
+E.g. an analogue tape that is the source of a file hasTrack The relation to the Tracks that the MediaResource are divided into Etc. Other class relationships can be associated with a MediaResource .
 See EBU Tech 3293, EBUCore.
-Often used subclasses Subclass Track is a sub-Class of MediaResource , used to specify how a file is devided in Tracks subclass Essence is a sub-Class of MediaResource , used to specify a MediaResource ready for publication.
-Class Properties mediaResourceld Unique Identifier e.g. a UUID, UMID etc. It can be generated or assigned by the business process or it can be extracted from the content. mediaResourceName The name of the MediaResource. mediaResourceDescription A description of a MediaResource. mediaResourceType The type of MediaResource.
-Etc. Other properties can be associated with a MediaResource .
+Often used subclasses subclass Track is a sub-Class of MediaResource, used to specify how a file is divided in Tracks subclass Essence is a sub-Class of MediaResource, used to specify a MediaResource ready for publication.
+Class Hierarchy subclass MediaResource is a subclass of Resource Class Properties mediaResourceld Unique identifier e.g. a UUID, UMID etc. It can be generated or assigned by the business process or it can be extracted from the content. mediaResourceName The name of the MediaResource mediaResourceDescription A description of a MediaResource mediaResourceType The type of MediaResource Etc. Many other properties can be associated with a MediaResource .
 See EBU Tech 3293, EBUCore.